nightscout/minimed-connect-to-nightscout/README.md

 ## Disclaimer

 This project is intended for educational and informational purposes only.
 It relies on a series of fragile components and assumptions, any of which may break at any time.
 It is not FDA approved and should not be used to make medical decisions.
-It is neither affiliated with nor endorsed by Medtronic, and may violate their Terms of Service agreement.
+It is neither affiliated with nor endorsed by Medtronic, and may violate their Terms of Service.

 [MiniMed Connect]: http://www.medtronicdiabetes.com/products/minimed-connect
 [connect-app]: https://itunes.apple.com/us/app/minimed-connect/id999836914